 For the last 30 years, the lives of thousands are touched each holiday season by Sacramento County’s Gifts from the Heart Program, an annual gift-giving program running from mid-November until early December.
 The program serves those within the Child Protective Services, as well as those in Senior and Adult Services of the Sacramento County Department of Child, Family and Adult Services.

-Submitted by Lieutenant Erik Alvatter
+Submitted by Lt.
+Erik Alvatter

 Santa and CDCR volunteers surprise Alpaugh School students